Our regulatory regime

 All applicants seeking to conduct the following activities from New Zealand must make a licence or permit application:

 - Launch facilities: a fixed or mobile facility or place from which it is intended to launch a launch vehicle and includes all other facilities necessary to launch a launch vehicle (for example, mission control facilities).

 - Launch vehicles: any vehicle, the whole or any part of which reaches or is intended to reach outer space or carries and supports the launch of (or intends to support the launch of) a payload.

 - Payloads: any object that is carried or placed, or is intended to be carried or placed, in outer space.

 - High-altitude vehicles: any aircraft or any other vehicle that travels, is intended to travel, or is capable of travelling to higher than flight level 600 or the highest upper limit of controlled airspace under the Civil Aviation Act 1990.

-Our regulatory regime and international obligations are extraterritorial — meaning they also apply to New Zealand nationals (or New Zealand entities i.e. NZ citizens, permanent residents or body corporates established under NZ law) carrying out space launches or satellite activities from other countries.
+Our regulatory regime and international obligations are extraterritorial — meaning they also apply to New Zealand nationals and entities (i.e. NZ citizens, permanent residents and bodies corporate established under NZ law) carrying out space launches or satellite activities from other countries.

 For more information on the permitting and licencing forms and guidance for applicants see: